szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Restrict plugin file reads to working directory``: When enabled, plugin-mediated reads of local files are limited to the current workdir ``data`` directory.
 The application-owned internal ``tmp`` directory is also allowed so built-in temporary workflows such as IPython and Canvas can operate.
 Default: True.

 * ``Restrict plugin file writes to working directory``: When enabled, plugin-mediated writes, modifications, moves, and deletes are limited to the current workdir ``data`` directory (plus the application-owned internal ``tmp`` directory).
-Default: False.
+Default: True.

-* ``Enable system commands whitelist``: When enabled, non-sandbox plugin commands may execute only command names listed in the whitelist for the current operating system.
+* ``Enable system command whitelist``: When enabled, non-sandbox plugin commands may execute only command names listed in the whitelist for the current operating system.
 Command names are separated by commas or semicolons.
 When enabled, the whitelist takes precedence over the blacklist.
 Default: False.

 *Computer use*